furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   work he put the bottle on his desk between his computer and his in-tray, but he left his lunchbox in the bag.

-  `You want to put that in a bowl, or a tank more like,' said Dave Dash who worked at the next desk and who was one of the people who sold things.
+  'You want to put that in a bowl, or a tank more like,' said Dave Dash who worked at the next desk and who was one of the people who sold things.

-  `It's all about the surface area of the water see?
+  'It's all about the surface area of the water see?
 You need to get air into the water.'

-  `He likes it in the bottle.'
+  'He likes it in the bottle.'

-  `Told you that did he?'
+  'Told you that did he?'

   Stuart didn't reply, but instead went back to working out how many things they needed to sell.
 When Dave Dash went for lunch, Stuart took the cap off the bottle.

-  \np Normally, he didn't do very much at the weekend -- there wasn't really very much that needed doing -- but on Saturday he woke up feeling quite happy and an idea occurred to him.
+  Normally, he didn't do very much at the weekend -- there wasn't really very much that needed doing -- but on Saturday he woke up feeling quite happy and an idea occurred to him.